 In addition, a 2021 executive order directs federal agencies to buy low-carbon building materials and achieve net-zero federal procurement by 2045.
 In 2022, the Biden administration announced a new initiative requiring major suppliers to the federal government to set science-based emission-reduction targets.
 Meanwhile, the international First Movers Coalition, launched in 2021 at COP26, enlists major companies in decarbonizing cement, steel and chemicals by committing to purchase low-carbon materials when they become available, even if they initially come at a price premium.

-These are important efforts to begin cutting emissions from industry.
+These are important efforts to begin cutting emissions from industry, but without additional action, industry is projected to become the largest source of U.S. greenhouse gas emissions as other sectors make progress.
 The administration should now take the next step by establishing mandatory low-carbon product standards that apply to everyone — not just federal procurement.

 9) Reestablish international leadership: Some Progress.